RDjarbeng/countdown/readme.md

 # Countdown app
 Test deployed on netlify at [Rcountdown](https://rcountdown.netlify.app/)

-Application that displays a countdown with clickable features with auto light and dark mode
+Application that displays a countdown to a given date (currently end of year) with clickable features with auto light and dark mode

 https://rcountdown.netlify.app/